All you need to know about the unusual flora and fauna of the Mashu and Kussharo area

-Join the English-speaking staff on a guided tour of the nearby Sakhalin Spruce Forest and the Wakoto Peninsula with its natural outdoor hot spring.
+Join the English-speaking staff on a guided tour of the nearby Sakhalin Spruce Forest.
 In colder weather, warm up next to the center’s fireplace and then make the most of the outdoors with affordable snowshoe and winter wear rentals.
 The center also hosts seasonal special events; check the website for details.

 |Closed||Tuesdays (If coinciding with a national holiday, closed the next day instead) and during the New Year holiday (December 29 to January 3)|

 |Cost||Free of charge (Fee required for snowshoe, rain wear and down jacket rental)|